Australia job outlook

 General employment trends for the year

 It is important to remember that the labour market can change quickly.
-It isn’t easy to predict future labour market conditions, and it isn’t recommended to base employment and training options completely on predicted shortages.
+It isn’t easy to predict future labor market conditions, and it isn’t recommended to base employment and training options completely on predicted shortages.
 It is far better to get trained in an area where you have an interest and talent than to choose a career based on expectations about future conditions.

 Sometimes, even for the occupations in high demand, job seekers can still face crucial competition for positions.
 Employers face difficulty recruiting for occupations that have little growth or are in decline.